 - FREE SHIPPING to home, office or school

-- MONEY-BACK rebates that apply, we do the legwork for you
+- MONEY-BACK rebates that apply, and we help you get it

-- SAVE $50 on your favorite pair of non-prescription sunglasses*
+- $50 TOWARD your favorite pair of non-prescription sunglasses*

 * offer excludes any other sale/promo/insurance or package deals